How to Save Money When Buying stainless steel investment casting parts

 7. Inspection

-Additional inspection costs can include&#;
+Additional inspection costs could encompass:

 • PPAP (varying levels at varying costs)